xristos-avgerinos/Threads-Operating-Systems/README.md

 # Threads-Operating-Systems
-Α project requested in 'Operating Systems.'
-This one is about threads & threading in C, C++.
-Tested and written in Ubuntu Linux OS.
+An individual project that was developed as a university assignment for the subject "Operating Systems" and created with C in Ubuntu Linux OS.